 Hope you are doing well!
 It’s been a while since we last spoke, [add personal note here].

 I am reaching out to see if you would be willing to be a reference for me in my job applications.
 There are a few companies that I am reaching final stages with, which is really exciting!
 I would love to put you down to be contacted for a few questions about the time we worked together.
 Would that be ok for you?

 If so, please let me know the best email and number I can use for these references.
 I know you are busy so I really appreciate you taking the time out of your schedule to help me out!

 All the best,

-If you want to work with any of our mentors 1-on-1 to get help with your any other aspect of the job search, become a Pathrise fellow.
+If you want to work with any of our advisors 1-on-1 to get help with finding job references or any other aspect of the job search, become a Pathrise fellow.